sCrypt-Inc/scryptTS-docs/docs/tutorials/auction.md

 ## Conclusion

 Congratulations, you have completed the `Auction` contract!
+To use it in practice, you can refer to this example of [an NFT auction](https://xiaohuiliu.medium.com/integrate-ordinals-with-smart-contracts-on-bitcoin-part-2-d638b7ca3742).

 The [final complete code](https://github.com/sCrypt-Inc/boilerplate/blob/master/src/contracts/auction.ts) is as follows: